mirrexagon/luxos/README.md

 The name "Luxos" is just a mutation of "LuaOS".

 ## Status
 I'm using this project as an excuse to write startup and peripheral code for the FE310-G002 (the SoC on the HiFive1 Rev B) from scratch, as well as the rest of the operating system.

-Actually using Lua has not happened yet.
+I am currently working on getting the Lua core running.
+The short-term goal is to get a Lua state successfully initialised (without any libraries/modules for now) and a REPL available over UART.

 The FE310-G002 has only 16 KiB of data RAM which is almost certainly not enough to do much interesting in Lua, so I will probably end up switching to running in QEMU with a RV64GC CPU.
 Once I get Lua running then we will see how far I can get with it.